AdventureSeeker423/kmz2geotiff/README.md

 ## Deployment

-1. Place the python script inside a folder of .kmz files you wish to convert.
+1. Place the python script inside a folder of .kmz files that you wish to convert.
 2. Run the script via CLI or PowerShell and see the converted GeoTIFFs get placed in a folder titled "Converted GeoTIFFs".
 3. (A conversion log is also created and updated each time the script is run that outputs a list of changes)